 Because the IDE relies on the build infrastructure, it does not use the standard Eclipse GUI to modify build settings.
-It uses the build options specified in the makefile.
+It uses the build options specified in the Makefile.
 This design ensures that the behavior of the application, its options, and the make process are consistent regardless of the development environment and workflow.

-If you do change settings in the makefile (for example, TARGET or CONFIG), you must re-create the launch configs using the link in the Quick Panel; refer to the Eclipse IDE for ModusToolbox User Guide for more details.
+If you do change settings in the Makefile (for example, TARGET or CONFIG), you must re-create the launch configs using the link in the Quick Panel; refer to the Eclipse IDE for ModusToolboxTM user guide for more details.